-The overview section of the IPS dashboard shows a quick glance at IPS/IDS events.
+The overview section of the Threat Management section shows a quick glance at IPS/IDS events.
 Timeframe filtering can be adjusted in the top right of the page.

 The map is populated with IPS events.
 The geo-location of the start and end points are approximate and may not represent the city locale.

-The traffic log section of the IPS dashboard allows UniFi Administrators to be able to see a historical table listing out previous IDS/IPS alerts.
+The traffic log section of the Threat Management section allows UniFi Administrators to be able to see a historical table listing out previous IDS/IPS alerts.